dharmafly/jsonpatch.js/docs/api.md

 Returns the updated doc (the value passed in may also have been mutated)

-get
+get(document)
 ---

 Returns the value pointed to by the pointer in the given doc.

-   * doc - The document to operate against.
+   * document - The document to operate against.

 Examples